 wValue - The high byte selects the descriptor type.
-The supported descriptors for this command are 1=Device, 2=Configuration (including Interface, Endpoint descriptors and Endpoint Companion descriptors (USB 2.1 LPM/USB 3.1 Gen 1)), 3=String, 6=Device Qualifier (HS/FS), 7=Other Speed Configuration (USB2.0) and 15=BOS (USB3.1 Gen 1 only).
+The supported descriptors for this command are 1=Device, 2=Configuration (including Interface, Endpoint descriptors and Endpoint Companion descriptors (USB 2.1 LPM)), 3=String, 6=Device Qualifier (HS/FS), 7=Other Speed Configuration (USB2.0).
 The low byte selects the descriptor index and must be 0.

-Note: Direct access to the Interface, Endpoint and Endpoint Companion (USB 2.1 LPM/USB3.1 Gen 1) descriptors are not supported by this command and will cause a USB stall.
-Access to USB 3.1 Gen 1 only descriptors while in USB 2.0 mode and access to HS and FS descriptors while in USB 3.1 Gen 1 mode are not supported by this command and will cause a USB stall.
+Note: Direct access to the Interface, Endpoint and Endpoint Companion (USB 2.1 LPM) descriptors are not supported by this command and will cause a USB stall.